 In this digital age, the battle for marketing space has shifted online.
-With more people online, subscriptions and sales have moved from their traditional space, to their new, digital one.
+With more people online, subscriptions and sales have moved from their traditional space to their new, digital ones.
 Websites have to be on their best game and take into account site designs and user experience.
 As a result, websites have become critical to company revenues.

 Multiple CRO tools are available on the market.
 The problem, however, is that CRO is still inefficient.
 Evolution in technology has not been mirrored in the way we carry out conversion rate optimization.

 Conversion rate optimization is a tough job.
 Here’s a typical scenario: